Kyle Troup: 2022: PBA Playoffs repeat and Best Bowler ESPY

 In early 2022, Troup was voted to receive the Dick Weber Bowling Ambassador Award, which has been given annually since 2006 by the Bowling Proprietors Association of America (BPAA) to "the bowling athlete who has consistently shown grace on and off the lanes by promoting the sport of bowling in a positive manner."

 Despite not winning a title through the first thirteen events of the 2022 season, Troup accumulated enough points to earn the #9 seed for the PBA Playoffs.
 After defeating Sean Rash in the Round of 16, he defeated former Playoffs champions Bill O'Neill (quarterfinals) and Kris Prather (semifinals) to once again make it to the final round.
 In the "race to three points" finals, he defeated Tommy Jones, three games to one, to earn his first title of the season and ninth title overall, while also becoming the first player to win back-to-back Playoffs championships.
 The win also pushed Troup over the $1,000,000 mark in career PBA earnings.
 He bowled the 33rd televised 300 game in PBA Tour history at the PBA Tour Finals on June 5, 2022.

 On July 10, Troup's PBA League team, the Portland Lumberjacks, won the Elias Cup, after which Troup was named League MVP.
 Troup later outlasted 11 other players to win the PBA Strike Derby, a non-title special event held in conjunction with the PBA League competition.

 On July 20, Troup won the ESPY Award for Best Bowler.

-PBA Tour titles

-Major championships are in bold type.